mikzuit/fair-job-offer/README.md

 ### Who could be in contact with you and their reasons?

-Depending on where you're data is (remember we are in social media and job sites), or to who you have been send it.
+Depending on where you're data is (remember we are in social media and job sites), or with who you have been shared your resume or info.

 <details>
 <summary>You could be contacted by:</summary><br>
-- a Freelance recruiter: they might have a real offer but usually is for job poll (a search you can do by yourself)<br>
+- a Freelance recruiter: they might have a real offer but usually is for job poll (a search YOU CAN DO by yourself)<br>
 - a Recruit Manager: they might have a real offer but usually but they could ask you for Names and numbers, as recommendations you could give.
 This is used to contact to them as a potential client.<br>
 - a Big Consultancy Firm Employee: Same as Freelance recruiter <br>
 - a HR Employee: Usually transparent as long as they could give you the essentials, check TL:DR at the begining<br>
 - Consult Firm Owner: Same as Freelance recruiter usually more transparent and honest as the two above <br>
 - Project Manager: this one is usually reliable, but they have time to waste and some time they are just `browsing` and a few of them ask you for Names and numbers, as recommendations you could give.<br>
 - CTO / Team Lead / Technical Chief of a team: usually you are good to go, this people cost money, they have nothing to waste <br>
-* Company owners: Usually this one is a good sign, but I see them once wasting their time with absurd <br>
+* Company owners: Usually this one is a good sign, but I see them wasting their time with absurdity too, some of them, just seem to put pressure on their employees<br>
+* BLOCKCHAIN companies are using job offers as a marketing strategy, since people who invest the most with them are Software engineers.
+* Company Owners or StartUps who think creating a job offer would make their social connections bigger and had the "dreamed social strategy" (they would do a better job posting memes).
+They usually ask in social media comments and posts for emails.

 </details>
 So you must know what works better for each, what question you should ask.
 So my first advice, be seated, take notes(use spreadsheet i.e.) and read the list above and the important questions bellow.